Haletran/42_kfs-1/README.md

 # this will install zig compiler and other stuff
 nix develop

-# to launch the compilation of the c version
+# to launch the compilation
 bash build.sh

-# to launch the compilation of the zig version
-zig build
 ```

 ## Ressources